-You may have a body of work you need feedback on, an upcoming exhibition you wish to prepare fully for, or are feeling at a loss as to which residencies, competitions or open exhibitions to apply for.
-Having an artist mentor, or a critical friend, can help you quickly resolve the challenges you feel you face and implement an effective action plan.
+You may be an artist and have a body of work you would like critical feedback on, an upcoming exhibition you wish to prepare for, or would like advice on which residencies, competitions or open exhibitions to apply for.
+You may need help in writing a funding application.

 Working with a supportive mentor can help you quickly resolve challenges and implement an effective action plan.

 A creative coach will be able to assess your work to date within the context of the contemporary art world, support you communicating more effectively about your work and help identify new potential audiences and distribution platforms.

 One two-hour session may well be enough to address a specific career challenge, kick-start a new body of work or you may choose to establish a monthly or quarterly session to guide you through a period of change.
 You determine how much support you need.